Visualize results through HTML reports or figures

 Ploting functions

-HTML gt table satisfied most of things, but for others.
+HTML tinytable table satisfied most of things, but for others.
 Though we don’t want this package become complex (i.e., you can simple draw your figure using ggplot2 for enriched tables by yourself.)
 But we still provide limited figure ploting functions.

 Basic result plot